zilaau/lms_app/README.md

  - Seed all dev data: `php artisan db:seed`
  - Fresh DB (drop all, migrate, seed): `php artisan migrate:fresh --seed`

- ## Notes
- - The project includes only file path placeholders for materials/submissions in seeds.
-Use `storage:link` to expose storage if you plan to upload/view files locally.
- - You may adjust or extend the seeders in `database/seeders/` to fit your development needs.

- ---

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>